Author: cumberland

 Congratulations to you all!

-· The New Year weather has been unique, with 112 mm of rain received during the month, with evening storms increasing.
-Is La Nina coming back?
+· The late summer weather has been splendid, and with the course receiving 38 mm of rain during the month,

 Course Enabling Works